-It’s easy to see how these supplements might work well together for women with PCOS, and in fact myo-inositol and melatonin have been studied together and found to work synergistically to enhance egg and embryo quality.
+It’s easy to see how these supplements might work well together for women with PCOS.
+In fact, myo-inositol and melatonin have been studied together and found to work synergistically to support healthy egg and embryo quality in women with PCOS.

 It’s important to remember that you are not alone.
-There are so many people experiencing the same thing, consider reaching out to others for support since it can help to know that you’re not alone.
+There are so many women with PCOS who share a similar experience.
+Consider reaching out to others in the PCOS community for support as you navigate your own journey.